jerokpradeep/Gopocket_API_Documation/docs/orders.md

 # Orders

-The order management API lets you place a new order, cancel or modify the pending order, retrieve the order status, trade status, order book & tradebook
+The order management API lets you place a new order, cancel or modify the pending order, retrieve the order status, trade status, order book & tradebook.

 |Type	| Apis |                     Details	 |
 |-------|------|---------------------------------|